rafalp/Misago/docs/PythonHooks/close-thread-hook.md

 )
 ```

-A filter for the function used by GraphQL mutation closing to update the thread in the database.
+A filter for the function used by GraphQL mutation closing thread to update the thread in the database.

 Returns `Thread` dataclass with updated thread data.